fragx-int/Login_System/README.md

  `v.0.1`

-<h3>This is a login system designed by `fragX` to validate the user and prevent unauthorized access to confidential data. <h3>
+#### Login system designed by `fragX` to validate the user and prevent unauthorized access to confidential data.

 ## 🧐 Features
 - **Sign In and Sign Up page**